 Within your contractor finances, the types of insurance policies that you may require are:

-- Business insurance, such as Employers and public liability insurance, may be required, too, in some cases.
+- Business insurance, such as Employers and public liability insurance.
+Although they may not be mentioned in your contract, they may be required, too, in some cases.
+This would be the case if you have employees and work perhaps on client sites and in public areas.

 Other financial policies

-Other products, which you may wish to consider as part of your overall contractor finances, will include:
+There are also other financial products to consider as part of your overall contractor finances.
+These will include:

 Accountancy and legal costs

-While you run your own business, you will incur accountancy costs in respect of this.
+While you run your own business, you will incur accountancy costs in respect of your company.
 You may also, from time to time, incur legal charges for your company.
 These are both genuine business costs, and they include:

 - Accountancy fees.
 Typically, a monthly payment, plus any one-off fees.